birkenkrahe/cc/org/tutorial.md

     ![img](../img/0_export.png "Top of Org-file dispatched as HTML with C-x C-e h o")

-5. Remove all content from the file and save the empty file:
+5. Go back to `tutor.org` in Emacs.
+Remove all content from the file and save the empty file:
     -   Mark whole buffer with `C-x h`
-    -   Delete with `C-d` or the backdelete key
+    -   Delete with the `<backdelete>` key (←)
     -   Save file with `C-x C-s`

 6. Insert these lines at the top of the buffer: